 The setting/ environment Prayer always needs to have a focal point.
 Prayer tables/ Sacred spaces need to be in all prep rooms.
-PRIVER PRIVER Facilitation of prayer Prayer needs to be student led, use your class register to put students into pairs to lead the prep time prayer.
-Please makes sure every student has the opportunity to lead prayer.
-For sixth form these students can write and lead their prayers.
+TRAVER Facilitation of prayer Prayer needs to be student led.
+Use your class register to put students into pairs to lead the prep time prayer.
+Please make sure every student has the opportunity to lead prayer.
+For sixth form students may write and lead prayers to share within their tutor group.
 Do Now Prayer is the Do Now activity when students first come into prep time.
-Do Now Spiritual Prayer needs to be spiritual is not a lesson activity.
-Spend some time encouraging students to Apple Some Source of the sourc
+Do Now Spiritual Prayer needs to be spiritual, it is not a lesson activity.
+Spend some time encouraging students to engage thoughtfully with the time of prayer.
+2024 2024 Remarkable R

-Script Use the script from the training to support the beginning of prayer - the sign of the cross.
-How do I facilitate prayer? • Script: Let's take a moment to prepare for prayer.
+Script Use the script from the training to support the Script beginning of prayer - the sign of the cross.
+How do I facilitate prayer?
+Script: Let's take a moment to prepare for prayer.
 Pause.
 Let's make that sign together that reminds us we meet in the presence of Jesus.
 In the name of the Father, and of the son and the Holy Spirit.
 Amen.
 Prayer begins (Hand over to the two students).
 Finish the prayer with the sign of the cross.
-Evaluation/ Two students from each form class are response to prayer responsible for completing the evaluation/ response of the form class to the week's prayer prayer time. ;= := This can be done through writing, using art in the form prayer book.
+Evaluation/ Two students from each form class are response to responsible for completing the evaluation/ prayer response of the form class to the week's prayer time.
+This can be done through writing, using art in the form prayer book.
 The most important thing is to capture the views of students and how they have responded to the mission of the week.
-6